Garvnanda/MISINFORMATION-DETECTOR/README.md

 ## Project Overview

 This repository contains code for a misinformation detection system.
-While no formal description was provided, the file structure and included files suggest it is a web application with a Chrome extension component that likely analyzes text on web pages and provides a verdict on its truthfulness, confidence score, supporting evidence, and educational resources.
+While no formal description was provided, the file structure and included files suggest it is a web application with a Chrome/Firefox extension component that likely analyzes text on web pages and provides a verdict on its truthfulness, confidence score, supporting evidence, and educational resources.
 The backend uses Python (FastAPI) and the frontend/extension uses Javascript.

 ## Key Features & Benefits (Inferred)